pmcgleenon/ip-ttl/README.md

 # ip-ttl

 ttl is a linux netfilter kernel module that rewrites either of the:
+  - Diff Serv ECN field.
   - the IP Time To Live (TTL) field or
-  - Diff Serv ECNi field.

-Currently only IPv4 is supported.
-The TCP/UDP IP packets that are altered are selected based on the source port - with the percentage of traffic configurable - default is 100% of traffic.

 # Download: